FREEMOON-Faucet/bot-army-cli/README.md

 This guide assumes you have access to a basic Ubuntu VPS such as from Contabo (tested on 20.04 and above).
 Although a VPS is not necessary, it allows for 24/7 runtime with minimal cost.

+If you require a secure new 12-word seed phrase, please see the genSeedPhrase feature below.

-It also assumes you have a secure 12-word seed phrase and a balance of FSN in the 0 index address, to pay for gas and to subscribe bots.
+It also assumes you have a balance of FSN in the 0 index address, to pay for gas and to subscribe bots.

 ### Make FREEMOON Folder